All Episodes

 We have to deal with rising health care costs.

-Our health care system is a disaster.
+Our health care system's a disaster.

-We spend more than twice as much per person as Canada as Germany.
+We spend more than twice as much per person as Canada, as Germany.

 We couldn't even wrap our arms around health care.